CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 #### INF.9.A4 Working with external IT systems [supervisors, users]

 The institution MUST regulate how employees should work with external IT systems.
 Because the level of protection afforded by such IT systems can vary widely from that of one's own institution, each mobile employee MUST be aware of the dangers of using third-party IT systems.
 The regulations MUST specify whether and how sensitive information may be processed on external IT systems and how it prevents unauthorized persons from viewing the information.
-If employees are working with external IT systems, it MUST always be ensured that all temporary data created during this process is deleted.
+When employees work with third-party IT systems, it is essential to ensure that all temporary data created during this process is deleted.

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the field of mobile workstations.
+Together with the basic requirements, the following requirements correspond to the state of the art in the field of mobile workstation.
 They SHOULD be implemented in principle.

 #### INF.9.A5 Timely loss report [employee]

-Employees SHOULD immediately report to their institution if information, IT systems or data media were lost or stolen.
+Employees SHOULD immediately report to their institution if information, IT systems, or data carriers were lost or stolen.
 For this purpose, there should be clear reporting channels and contact persons within the institution.

 #### INF.9.A6 Disposal of confidential information [staff, building services]